-The Park and Recreation Budget includes basic operating costs of the existing parks and expenses incurred in hosting the Easter Egg Hunt, Summer movies and the Fall Fest.
-The revenues indicated are from the rental of park facilities and advertising revenue from the signs at the baseball field as well as .20 mills of Real Estate Taxes.
+The Park and Recreation Budget includes basic operating costs of the existing parks and expenses incurred in hosting the Easter Egg Hunt.
+The budget also includes the purchase or a replacement pick-up truck.
+The revenues indicated are from the rental or park facilities and advertising revenue from the signs at the baseball field as well as .20 mills of real estate taxes.

 The Fire Budget continues using 0.75 mills and use the same assessment as does the General Fund.
-The fund covers Hilltown Fire Company's Insurance and Fire Hydrant rentals and retains \$4,000 for the beginning of 2018.
+The fund covers Hilltown Fire Company's insurance and fire hydrant rentals and retains \$4,000 for the beginning of 2020.
 The remainder of the funds are distributed to the seven fire companies using the 50% area and 50% assessment formula.